ewaldmire/ascender/docs/docsite/rst/userguide/users.rst

    pair: users; permissions
    pair: users; roles

-The set of permissions assigned to this user (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other climber elements are Roles.
+The set of permissions assigned to this user (role-based access controls) that provide the ability to read, modify, and administer projects, inventories, job templates, and other ascender elements are Roles.

 .. note::